LLNL/Caliper/README.md

 The example shows Caliper output for the `runtime-report` configuration profile for the source-code annotation example above.

-As another example, the `serial-trace` configuration profile configures Caliper to record an event trace of each annotation event:
+For complete control, users can select and configure Caliper *services* manually.
+For example, this configuration records an event trace recording all enter and leave events for annotated code regions:

-    $ CALI_CONFIG_PROFILE=serial-trace ./examples/apps/cali-basic-annotations
+    $ CALI_SERVICES_ENABLE=event,recorder,timestamp,trace ./examples/apps/cxx-example
     == CALIPER: Registered event trigger service
     == CALIPER: Registered recorder service
     == CALIPER: Registered timestamp service